Maksud627/my-dotnet-handbook/Design Patterns/Design Patterns.md

 Remember that these are just a few examples, and there are many other valuable design patterns in the C# world.
 The key is to understand their principles and apply them judiciously to craft elegant and maintainable software solutions.

 If you would like, you can request more information or examples on specific design patterns.
 Just let me know!

+This is one of the best dependency injection video: https://youtu.be/tTJetZj3vg0

+#1: Singleton pattern:

+When calling a constructor from a class, it always creates new fresh object to deal with(a constructor call must always return a new object by design.), to get already created instance, using singleton pattern can help to deal with it.
+Logger.cs is an example of it, in this way throughout the project we can use single instance of the logger object.

+Also provide a global access point to that instance (accessible from anywhere in the program), ensures unsafe overwritten of the global object.

+way to make a singleton class: 1. make the default constructor private (so that prevents other objects from using it)
+2. create a static creation method that calls the default private constructor[1] under the hood. (which basically acts as a constructor)

+#2: Factory method: